 They're ideal for renters, people who move frequently, or anyone who wants high-quality filtered water without permanent installation.

 Browse our full range of benchtop water filters and countertop water filters.
+For Australian drinking water quality standards, see the NHMRC Australian Drinking Water Guidelines.

 Our ceramic twin countertop systems — including models with Doulton Sterasyl ceramic elements — are among our most popular products for households that want reliable, no-fuss filtration.

 These filter your water and raise its pH level, typically to between 8 and 9.5.
-The alkalising stage usually involves mineral stones or a remineralisation cartridge that adds calcium, magnesium, and other trace minerals back into the water.
+The alkalising stage involves mineral stones or a remineralisation cartridge that adds calcium, magnesium, and other trace minerals back into the water.
 Many people find alkaline water tastes noticeably smoother than standard tap water.

 See our benchtop alkaline water purifier range.

-Browse our 8 Stage KDF water filters.
+Browse our 8-stage KDF water filters.

 The most thorough filtration available in a benchtop format.
 Countertop RO systems connect to your tap and push water through a semi-permeable membrane, removing up to 99% of dissolved contaminants including fluoride, heavy metals, and bacteria.
 No permanent installation required.